Performance Metrics Glossary: Key Terms

 Unclear authority

-Executives who make technical decisions often need an extensive background before they feel confident.
-Without real-time visibility into project status, risks, and constraints, they request additional analysis that delays conclusions.
+Executives often need a significant background before making technical or project decisions.
+Without real-time insight into project status, risks, and constraints, they request additional analysis and clarification that pushes decisions back.

 Risk aversion and committee decision-making

-Distributed teams across time zones struggle to gather everyone for decision discussions, turning same-day decisions into multi-day email chains.
+Distributed teams working across time zones may struggle to align schedules for discussions, turning what could be same-day decisions into multi-day message threads.

 Status reporting overhead

-When leaders lack continuous visibility, they demand time-consuming status reports before making decisions, adding days to latency.
+When leaders lack continuous visibility, they request ad hoc status reports before deciding, which can add days of preparation and review.

 1. Establish clear decision rights